takiyu/gtrans-web.vim/README.md

 # Gtrans-Web.vim #

-Vim plugin which helps you use Google translation website.
+Vim plugin which helps you use the Google translation website.

 ## Dependency ##